aboodJAD/de-paperswithcode/README.md

 ## Limitations and TODO's
 - Include the creation of VM instance that runs Prefect agent
 - Dataproc cluster need to be running before submitting pyspark job, one improvement is to schedule the starting and stopping of the cluster
-- Merge the two pipelines into one larger pipeline, that after the uploading data into gcs; spark job gets submitted
+- Merge the two pipelines into one larger pipeline, that after uploading data into gcs; spark job gets submitted
 - Control the data version in the datalake and datawarehouse, currently new data overwrites older data

 ## Report and Dashboard